Jan 14, 2023

-Now, in this case, you know, I've named things in a way that kind of makes sense had her bottom had her bottom global, you know, home below menu.
+Now, in this case, you know, I've named things in a way that kind of makes sense had her bottom global, you know, the home below menu.

 But you know, that can probably be improved on you know, but I just wanted to show you this to show you that, number one, if the names don't make sense, they could be changed if you really wanted to.